Administrative Policies and Procedures Manual - Policy 3700: Education Benefits

-Tuition Remission can only be used to pay for tuition costs and course registration costs and cannot be used to pay for other costs associated with courses including but not limited to course fees, books, supplies, or exams.
+Tuition Remission can only be used to pay for tuition, differential tuition, and mandatory student fees, and cannot be used to pay for other costs associated with courses including but not limited to course fees, books, supplies, or exams.
 Tuition Remission cannot be used to pay for travel, food, or lodging expenses.
-The Tuition Remission benefit will not cover costs at other institutions other than those specifically stated in Section 3. herein.
+The Tuition Remission benefit will not cover costs at other institutions other than those specifically stated in Section 3 herein.

 4. Dependent Education Scholarship

-The University will pay resident undergraduate tuition for eligible spouses or domestic partners and dependent children for undergraduate academic courses taken at UNM for up to eight (8) consecutive semesters, not including the summer session.
+The University will pay resident undergraduate tuition for eligible spouses or domestic partners and dependent children for undergraduate academic courses taken and billed through UNM for up to eight (8) consecutive semesters, not including the summer session (except for the nursing program).
 The eight (8)-semester limitation applies to both full-time and part-time students.
 A semester's eligibility is used regardless of the number of credit hours the student takes.
 If there is a break in the eight (8)-semester enrollment, reapplication is required and the applicant must meet all eligibility criteria.
 A dependent's eligibility for the tuition benefit ceases once a total of eight (8) semesters have been covered or the dependent fails to meet eligibility requirements.

 4.1.
 Dependent Eligibility

-- Spouse or domestic partner (domestic partners must meet the requirements of "Domestic Partners" Policy 3790, UBP).
+- Spouse or domestic partner; domestic partners must meet the requirements of UAP 3790 ("Domestic Partners").